-The Abbey Precinct and buildings: A primary objective of the archaeological work in Phase 1 has been to establish the extent of the original Abbey Precinct and to determine the quality of archaeological survival where very little survives above ground.
-We have found that the Abbey extent is exceptionally large, in the order of 45 hectares, and that there is a great survival of field remains in both the precincts.
+The Abbey's PrecinctA primary objective of the archaeological work in Phase 1 has been to establish the extent of the original Abbey Precinct and to determine the quality of archaeological survival where very little survives above ground.
+We have found that the Abbey extent is exceptionally large, in the order of 126 acres or 45 hectares, and that there is an excellent survival of field remains in both the precincts.

 We are sure too that there is the normal Cistercian division between an Inner and Outer Precinct with the main masonry buildings within the former, as revealed by geophysics, soil survey and excavation.